aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

         ]
     }

-This JSON file holds an object with three children, one of which is an array holding multiple structurally identical objects, bound to an index ``city``.
+This JSON-file holds an object with three children, one of which is an array holding multiple structurally identical objects, bound to an index ``city``.
 A matching mappingfile, stored in a folder called 'Mappings' with name 'JSONMapping.xml', could look like:

 .. code-block:: xml